Step 1: Create an Amazon CloudSearch Domain

 An Amazon CloudSearch domain encapsulates a collection of data you want to search, the search instances that process your search requests, and a configuration that controls how your data is indexed and searched.
 You create a separate search domain for each collection of data you want to make searchable.
-For each domain, you configure indexing options that describe the fields you want to include in your index and how you want to use them, text options that define domain-specific stopwords, stems, and synonyms, rank expressions that you can use to customize how search results are ranked, and access policies that control access to the domains document and search endpoints.
+For each domain, you configure indexing options that describe the fields you want to include in your index and how you want to use them, analysis schemes that specify language-specific text processing options for individual fields, expressions that you can use to customize how search results are ranked, and access policies that control access to the domain's document and search endpoints.

 You interact with a search domain to: